As a product manager, your day-to-day probably includes many different responsibilities, like:

 SurveyMonkey is one of the most popular online survey tools on the market.
 It lets you easily create surveys, polls, and quizzes and gather feedback in various ways — via social media, email, mobile chat, etc. You can also choose from different themes and tailor the survey layout to your needs.

-Survicate is a tool that helps you automate customer feedback collection and analysis.
+Survicate is an effortless survey tool that allows you to collect continuous customer feedback via email, web, in-product, and mobile apps.
 Besides making it easy to create different types of surveys (including NPS and CES), Survicate also lets you customize how they look.
 Additionally, Survicate’s Feedback Hub lets you track customer feedback from multiple sources — like Intercom, Slack, and Gmail — in one place.

 Note: You can integrate Survicate with Smartlook and connect survey responses to session recordings.
 For example, when users give negative responses to a question like “How would you rate your experience with our product?”, you can jump straight into their session recording to try and find out what went wrong.